j2store/userguide/google_merchant_center_shopping_feed_app.md

 | brand                  | Manufacturer                                                                                                    |
 |  identifier_exists     | Calculated based on Google's constrains (takes two values TRUE or FALSE)                                                                                                    |

+#### Generate Feed and upload to Merchant center
+Click on the **Download Feed** button to download the feed.
+Verify the fields and upload the feed to the merchant center for publishing your products to Google Shopping service.

+More details on configuring your merchant account and uploading shopping feed can be found at [Google merchant Support center](https://support.google.com/merchants/)